SCAGspm/spm_dm_documentation_update/userguide.rst

  *The Selector tool will operate on the Active layer.
 The selected feature(s) will be highlighted (outlined) in green on the map.*

 + *Point Selector*: The point selector selects the feature that intersects with a point where the user clicks on the map.
-+ *Rectangle Selector*: The rectangle selector selects the feature that intersects with a rectangle formed by the user clicking and dragging across the map.
++ *Box Selector*: The box selector selects the feature that intersects with a rectangle formed by the user clicking and dragging across the map.
 + *Polygon Selector*: The polygon selector selects the feature that intersects with a user defined polygon shape formed by the user defining each node of the polygon by clicking on the map.
 Double clicking will stop forming the polygon selection.